kelvin-ap/EthHacProj/LogFile_kelvin_bogaerts.md

 Cleaned up total cluster of project, imports especially.
 Added descriptions to every script aswell as gave every single script a class structure.

+Added file output and repaired functionality of scripts.

+### Worked hours

+Probably around 25h.
+Loads of debugging time... bit of a messy code writer.

 ## Questions answered - report

 1. **What is ethical/white-hat hacking?**